 There's a built-in microphone array, which means players can chat to their friends without the need for a gaming headset, and the 'Share' button has been replaced by a new 'Create' button.
 It's to "create epic gameplay content to share with the world" according to Sony.

 To fit these new components, the style and shape of the new controller has been tweaked.
 The angle of the hand triggers has been changed and the grip updated too The aim is to make the DualSense still feel light and small.
 The light bar has also shifted to the sides of the touchpad from its position on top of the DualShock 4, which is a rather pleasing aesthetic if nothing else.

 The Xbox Series X controller also has some new tricks up its sleeve.
 It features a slightly evolved physical design with more rounded bumpers and triggers with more textured and ergonomic grips.

-The idea is to create a device that works better with a larger variety of hands.
+There's also a USB-C charger, indicating a built-in, rechargeable battery and we know that the controller will be compatible with Xbox One consoles.
 Haptic feedback, lower latency and a 'share' button for sending screenshots to friends are also all expected.

 PS5 vs Xbox Series X: video quality

 The good news is that both the PS5 and Xbox Series X will boast optical disc drives and both are capable of playing 4K Blu-rays.